amontanher/CopaFilmes/README.md

 ## Tests

-To run all unit tests, in the project directory, you can run
+To run all unit tests, in the project directory (backend folder), you can run

 ```
 $ dotnet test